andycasey/ads/docs/models/library.md

 )
 ```

-Both of these examples will return an {class}`ads.models.library.LibrarySelect` object.
 In most cases you probably want to iterate over it to retrieve your libraries:

 ```python
 # Iterate through all my libraries.